RxinnotRstar/deepseek-usage-tracker/README.md

 ### Features

 - **Status bar balance** — Shows total balance in the bottom-right corner
+- **One-click refresh** — Run `deepseek-usage.refresh` from the command palette to refresh instantly, skips the menu.
+Can be bound to a hotkey.
+- **Balance delta display** — Refresh notification shows the balance change, e.g. `（-0.31）`, at a glance
 - **Detail panel** — Click to open a standalone panel with balance breakdown (top-up / granted)
 - **Model pricing** — Built-in official pricing table (V4-Flash / V4-Pro), including cache hit prices and discounts
 - **Available models** — Fetches real-time model list from the API